makersacademy/airport_challenge/README.md

 Development process
 -----
-* First, I read through the **User Stories** and drew their **Domain Models** in order to have a clear idea about the different objects and messages of each app feature
+* First, I read through the **User Stories** and drew the **Domain Models** in order to have a clear idea about the different objects and messages of each app feature.
 * I focused on writing RSpec **Feature Tests** (divided into fully-working **Unit Tests**) for the different User Stories.
 Once I finished a Feature Test, I checked a list that I made with edge cases and worked on the relevant ones for that Feature Test.
 This was the cycle I followed all the time, never moving to a different Feature Test until I verified the previous one was working as expected.
 * I decided to work on the stormy weather User Stories at the end as it was easier for me to accommodate them in my app once I had all the functionalites done because of the randomness being related to other functionalities.